Why do people cheat? And how to stop it before it starts

 Why do people cheat?

-Well strangely enough I’ve met two types of cheaters in this world, mostly because of the way that I was brought up and the social influences of being around my Dad quite a bit when I was older.
+Considering even seemingly happy people cheat, and that cheating is something that affects well over hundreds of couples, it makes asking the question “Why do people cheat?” worthwhile.
+Strangely enough I’ve met two types of cheaters in this world, mostly because of the way that I was brought up and the social influences of being around my Dad quite a bit when I was older.
 I can’t honestly say I’ve met a third type, but you know, I’m totally up for suggestions, you can tell me in the comments section, I’d love to hear from you.

 Let’s talk about the worst type of cheater first.
 These ones aren’t worth saving and when you realise that you’re in such a relationship I’d definitely advise seeking a quick exit plan because it’s only going to increase in ugliness.